Samartha27/ddpm_image_generation/README.md

 ![epoch 50](images/diffusion_deep-samples-50.png) | ![epoch 100](images/diffusion_deep-samples-100.png)

-Here is an animation of the reverse process that generats an image
+Here is an animation of the reverse process that generates an image

 ![animation](images/deep_diffusion-animation-5.gif)